retest/docs/docs/recheck/usage/filter.md

 # Match the element and its children where its attribute $key fully matches the $value.
 matcher: $key=$value
 ```
+This attribute can be any HTML attribute of the element.
+Fairly typical examples are given below, but it can really be any attribute.
+This is especially helpful if you define your own non-standard attributes, by which you want to identify the elements to ignore.

 | `$key`     | `$value` (Example)                   | Description                                                                                                 |
 | ---------- | ------------------------------------ | ----------------------------------------------------------------------------------------------------------- |